rlucente-se-jboss/simple-cluster-demo/README.md

     ./install.sh

-To use the quickstart demo, make sure to use the installer option since it will install the various quickstarts.
+To use the quickstarts, make sure to use the installer option since it will install the various quickstarts.

 ## Simple Cluster Demo